-The provision of new public open spaces and footpath links to and between green spaces with access for all will be supported.
+The provision of new spaces and accessible pedestrian and cycle links and bridleways to and between open spaces, recreation areas and the Green Network will be supported.
 Policy GS3 Biodiversity in Donnington and Muxton

-Development that would cause significant harm to local biodiversity will not be supported.
-Development whose primary objective is to conserve or enhance biodiversity will generally be supported, together with encouraging opportunities to incorporate biodiversity improvements in and around developments where this can be achieved.
+Development that would cause significant harm to local biodiversity should be avoided.
+Development whose primary objective is to conserve or enhance biodiversity will be supported, together with encouraging opportunities to incorporate biodiversity improvements in and around developments where this can be achieved.

-- 3.3.10 Justification.
-These Policies conform to the National Planning Policy Framework (NPPF) and the Telford & Wrekin Local Plan Policies SP4 Presumption in Favour of Sustainable Development, NE1 Biodiversity and Geodiversity, NE2 Trees Hedgerow and Woodlands, NE3 Existing Public Open Space, NE4 Provision of Public Open Space, NE6 Green Network and NE7 Strategic Landscapes. - 3.3.11 These Policies will help to achieve the Neighbourhood Plan Objectives as expressed through consultation.
+3.3.10 Justification.
+These Policies conform to the National Planning Policy Framework (NPPF) and the Telford & Wrekin Local Plan Policies SP4 Presumption in Favour of Sustainable Development, NE1 Biodiversity and Geodiversity, NE2 Trees Hedgerow and Woodlands, NE3 Existing Public Open Space, NE4 Provision of Public Open Space, NE6 Green Network and NE7 Strategic Landscapes.

+3.3.11 These Policies will help to achieve the Neighbourhood Plan Objectives as expressed through consultation.